 Cartagena (Days 10, 11 and 12)

 Make your way back to Santa Marta in order to catch a flight to Cartagena.
 Consider finding accommodation close to the old city.
 Throughout the old town you’ll find colourful colonial buildings, which are one of the city’s main attractions.
 Agoda have a number of great options around this area, from budget to luxury accommodation – click here to take a look.

 Once you’ve checked in to your accommodation, get outside and wander Cartagena’s charming streets.
-Take the time to walk along the city walls, which overlook some of the city’s wonderful architecture.
+Take the time to walk along the city walls, which overlook some of the city’s wonderful architecture, there is so much to do in Cartagena.
 It’s also the perfect place to catch the sunset – and crowds often gather here to watch as night falls across the city.
 Temperatures are high throughout the year in Cartagena, so cool off with a refreshing drink to bring your day to a close.

 The following day you can either explore more of the city or sun it up on Playa Blanca – one of Cartagena’s best beaches.
 If you opt to stay around the city, there really is plenty to see from just wandering the streets.
 It’s also worth taking the time to venture outside of the city walls to visit the San Felipe de Barajas Castle.
 It costs just 25,000 pesos to enter and has good views across Cartagena.

 If you saw all you needed to the previous day then Playa Blanca is a great alternative.
 Unfortunately we didn’t have the weather to visit during our time there, but this guide covers everything you need to know about getting there.